7RU7H/Archive/Network/Setup-DNS.md

 # Setup DNS

-This article will require some prior knowledge regarding, although many of the articles listed have this information embedded in them it may be worth briefer schematic information like in [[DNS-Defined]] and trouble shooting yourself with [[DNS-Recon-Active]] and [[DNS-Recon-Passive]]
+This article will require some prior knowledge regarding, although many of the articles listed have this information embedded in them it may be worth briefer schematic information like in [[DNS-Defined]] and trouble shooting yourself with [[DNS-Active-Recon]] and [[DNS-Recon-Passive]]

 ## Debian IPv4 DNS server